 Based on the researchers’ experience, the procedure was well-tolerated by patients.
 Additionally, the training for therapists is minimal and straightforward.

 “This analysis suggests that ultrasound-guided prostate stereotactic body radiation therapy is an effective, non-invasive alternative for patients who cannot tolerate marker/spacer implantation or have other contraindications.
-The next step is to further simply and streamline the process to benefit even more patients.”
+The next step is to further simplify and streamline the process to benefit even more patients.”